4-means/SQL_Random_Data_Generator/README.md

 * **--foreign-map** - Defines the foreign keys that will be used to join the tables.  (e.g. ct1_key1=par_key1,ct1_key2=par_key2,ct2_key1=par_key1,ct2_key2=par_key2)
 * **--output-dir**  - The directory where the output files will be created.
 Do not pass, or use . for the working directory.

-Example command to create unkeyed fully random data with SQL schemas placed in and output being created in the working directory.
+Example command to create schema-compliant, non-relational random data with schemas placed in and output being created in the working directory.
 ```
 python3 generate_random_inserts.py
 ```